Allez les bleus!

 Anyone not jumping is not French

-If things are hotting up, there could be a moment when all the French fans start jumping and chanting and you might want to jump with them (although technically if you are watching in a bar, you should remain seated in accordance with the health rules).
+If things are hotting up, there could be a moment when all the French fans start jumping and chanting and you might want to jump with them.

 They will likely be going through an old chant that basically says anyone who is not jumping isn’t French or in the native language: “Qui ne saute pas n’est pas Français”.